 The staple food of Kerala is greatly influenced by the history and culture of the state.
 It’s a blend of both vegetarian and non-vegetarian options, in which the latter is prepared a variety of items like fish, poultry and red meat.
 Rice, fish, and coconut are the most common ingredients of almost all Kerala famous food.
 The flavours are enhanced with chillies, curry leaves, mustard seeds, turmeric tamarind, black pepper, cardamom, clove, ginger, cinnamon, and asafoetida.

 Though the traditional food of Kerala, including Kerala Sadya prepared during festivals and celebratory ceremonies, is vegetarian, the contemporary food of the state includes non-vegetarian dishes.
 One might also be able to identify the taste of coconut in most dishes in Kerala, owing to the fact that blending grated coconut and its milk in food for thickening and flavouring is a common culinary practice in India.
-Other than that, Kerala is also a heaven for seafood lovers because of its thriving fishing industry, making seafood a common part of meals here.

-1. Idiyappam with Curry
+1. Idiyappam With Curry

-2. Erissery (Pumpkin and Lentil Stew)
+2. Erissery (Pumpkin And Lentil Stew)

 Image Courtesy: Nish Kitchen

+Erissery is one of the famous dishes of Kerala which is savoured by travellers as well as local people in Kerala.
 A hit in every kitchen of Kerala, this curry is made from either raw plantains or sliced yams.
 It is typically prepared by boiling slightly sweet pumpkins with salt, chillies or pepper, dried lentils, grated coconut, turmeric powder, cumin seeds and garlic, and is served on a bed of rice once cooked.
 A favourite Kerala food item on the menu of religious festivals like Onam, Erissery provides the perfect culinary for foodies who are always on the lookout for new flavours!

-3. Puttu and Kadala Curry
+3. Puttu And Kadala Curry

+Puttu and Kandala curry is enjoyed by people of Kerala which is considered to be one of the popular traditional Kerala dishes.
 A famous breakfast recipe out of the many Kerala dishes, Puttu is a cylindrical steamed rice cake that is cooked in a mould with grated coconut.
 It can be served with ripe bananas, grated coconut, and kadala curry (the Keralite version of ‘Kala Chana’!
 Don’t be fooled by the simple appearance of this dish; Puttu can be very flavoursome!

-4. Appam with Ishtu (Stew)
+4. Appam With Ishtu (Stew)

 Tip: Though it is originally a vegetarian dish, one can also have it with chicken or lamb.